 There was heavy rain the night before.
-It took hours for the ground to dry out enough for cannon to be moved.
+On the morning of June 18 it took hours for the ground to dry out enough for cannon to be moved.
 Napoleon insisted on having a grand battery in the middle as always.
 He refused to engage his infantry and cavalry without artillery support.
 This was possibly a fatal mistake.
 Time was not on his side.
+With every passing minutes Britain’s allies were marching closer.
 Napoleon had left Marshall Grouchy miles to the east to hold off the Prussians under General Bluecher.
 Grouchy was heavily outnumbered and could only fend off the Prussians for so long.
 Grouchy and Bluecher engaged each other at Wavre.

 The Duke of Wellington may have been tempted to come down from the escarpment and give battle on the plains before Napoleon could get his artillery into position.
 However, the duke chose not to risk it.
 He sat tight.
 He rightly reasoned that every passing hour brought Bluecher and therefore victory closer.
 There was no sense in making a bold move.